goseitutu1/patient-medical-record-backend/README.md

+NOTE:
+1. A mail is sent to peopleoperations@kompletecare.com after creating or updating a patient medical record.
-There is also graphQL implementation in the graphql/schema.graphql file
+2.There is also graphQL implementation in the graphql/schema.graphql file.